-The gut microbiota may also influence microparasite infections, through their immune function against pathogenic bacteria colonization and their role in maintaining the intestinal epithelium integrity (Khosravi & Mazmanian, 2013).
-There is also strong evidence for interactions between the gut microbiota and extra-intestinal microbiota communities, at least in laboratory mice.
-This systemic impact of gut microbiota is mediated by host immunity.
-As such, the gut microbiota produces metabolites (e.g., bacteriocins, short-chain fatty acids, microbial amino-acids…) that translocate from the intestinal lumen to various organs (e.g., liver, brain, lung) through the circulatory system.
-This may induce tissue-specific local immune responses, and affect the host’s susceptibility/resistance to (non enteric) pathogens.
-Most of these studies have focused on viruses (e.g., influenza A, coronaviruses…) and not yet on pathogenic bacteria (but see Rolhion & Chassaing, 2015).
+The gut microbiota may also influence microparasite infections through their immune function against local pathogenic bacteria colonization and their role in maintaining the intestinal epithelium integrity (Khosravi & Mazmanian, 2013).
+There is also strong evidence for systemic interactions between the gut microbiota and extra-intestinal microbiota communities, at least in laboratory mice (e.g. Rosshart et al., 2017; ).
+This systemic impact of gut microbiota is mediated by host immunity (Zheng et al., 2020).
+As such, the gut microbiota produces metabolites (e.g., bacteriocins, short-chain fatty acids, microbial amino-acids) that translocate from the intestinal lumen to various organs (e.g., liver, brain, lung) through the circulatory system.
+This may induce tissue-specific immune responses, and affect the host’s susceptibility/resistance to (non enteric) pathogens (Winckler & Thackray, 2019; Pfeiffer & Sonnenburg, 2011).
+Most of these studies have focused on viruses (e.g., influenza A, coronaviruses, Karst & Wobus, 2019) and not yet on pathogenic bacteria (but see Rolhion & Chassaing, 2015).
 The systemic impact of gut bacteriota on microparasite infections still represents a fundamental knowledge gap in wild animals (Pascoe et al., 2017).

 The three-way interactions between host’s gut bacteriota, gastro-intestinal helminths and microparasites have been scarcely investigated in a single system, despite clearly becoming pivotal in disease ecology.
-Yet, the growing interest on gut bacteriota/parasitism relationships in recent literature (P. T. Johnson et al., 2015) highlights the critical need for further empirical works, given the relatively low concordance of findings between previous studies – even for comparable host-parasite systems.
+Yet, the growing interest on gut bacteriota/parasitism relationships in recent literature (P. T. Johnson et al., 2015) highlights the critical need for further empirical works.
+One main reason is the relatively low concordance of findings between previous studies – even for comparable host-parasite systems (e.g. for Trichuris sp and the gut microbiota, see Cortes et al., 2019; Lawson et al., 2021).
 Up to now, most of the research on this topic have been conducted on model species in laboratory settings.
 Although experiments under controlled conditions may help deciphering the mechanisms underlying these interactions between gut bacteriota and parasites in vertebrates (Pascoe et al., 2017), they also have inherent limitations.
-On the one hand, they only included a restricted number of targeted parasites (usually helminths and/or microparasites), omitting the potential effects of species interactions between and within parasite communities at the intra-host level (Telfer et al., 2010).
-Co-infections by helminths species have been noticed by parasitologists for decades .
-Yet, co-infections between highly divergent micro- and macroparasites are also recognized to be the rule in most hosts in natural environments, with wild animals that may carry simultaneously a large number of bacteria, helminths, viruses (Hoarau et al., 2020).
-On the other hand, they are intrinsically unable to include – and then capture the complexity of – the environmental conditions as drivers of the composition of gut bacteriota and of the exposure or sensibility to these latter (Adair & Douglas, 2017).
-From there, studies in natural contexts deserve strong consideration because these extrinsic factors may impact deeply the relationships between gut bacteriota and parasitism.
+On the one hand, they only included a restricted number of targeted parasites (usually helminths and/or microparasites).
+Consequently, they often omitted the potential effects of species interactions between and within parasite communities at the intra-host level (Telfer et al., 2010).
+Co-infections by helminths species have been noticed by parasitologists for decades (Montgomery & Montgomery, 1989; Haukisalmi & Henttonen, 1993).
+Yet, co-infections between highly divergent micro- and macroparasites are also recognized to be the rule in most hosts in natural environments.
+Indeed, wild animals may carry simultaneously a large number of bacteria, helminths, viruses (Hoarau et al., 2020).
+On the other hand, they are unable to include – and then capture the complexity of – the environmental conditions as drivers of the composition of gut bacteriota and of the exposure or sensibility to these latter (Adair & Douglas, 2017).
+From there, studies in natural contexts deserve strong consideration because these environmental factors may impact deeply the relationships between gut bacteriota and parasitism.
+Empirical studies should enable to highlight associations, what is a critical pre-requisite before defining hypotheses about potential interactions and their underlying mechanisms.